Texas becomes biggest US state to lift COVID-19 mask mandate

-Texas will also do away with limits on the number of diners that businesses can serve indoors, said Abbott, who made the announcement at a restaurant in Lubbock.
-He said the new rules would take effect March 10.
+Federal health officials this week urgently warned states to not let their guard down, warning that the pandemic is far from over.

+Abbott, a Republican, has faced sustained criticism from his party in America’s biggest red state over the statewide mask mandate — which was imposed eight months ago — as well as business occupancy limits that Texas will also scuttle next week.
+The mask order was only ever lightly enforced, even during the worst outbreaks of the pandemic.

-“Removing statewide mandates does not end personal responsibility,” said Abbott, speaking from a crowded dining room where many of those surrounding him were not wearing masks.
+“Removing statewide mandates does not end personal responsibility,” said Abbott, speaking from the crowded dining room of a restaurant in Lubbock, surrounded by several people not wearing masks.

 “It’s just that now state mandates are no longer needed,” he said.

+“While we’ve made significant progress, I’d hate to have that go away,” said Tinku Saini, the CEO of Tarka Indian Kitchen, which has locations across Texas.
+He said he would now allow customers to go maskless but still require face coverings for staff.

+At Bob’s Steak & Chop House in Dallas, founder Bob Sambol welcomed the ability to make decisions for his own restaurant again, even though he has not decided what approach he’ll take.
+“I have a week, thank god,” Sambol said.

-The decision comes as governors across the U.S. have been easing coronavirus restrictions, despite warnings from health experts that the pandemic is far from over.
+Abbott joins a growing number of governors across the U.S. who are easing coronavirus restrictions.
 Like the rest of the country, Texas has seen the number of cases and deaths plunge.
 Hospitalizations are at the lowest levels since October, and the seven-day rolling average of positive tests has dropped to about 7,600 cases, down from more than 10,000 in mid-February.

 Only California and New York have reported more COVID-19 deaths than Texas.